23-2-DSDN242/mddn242-parametric-design-RitaClose/README.md

   - **rectLen** : Length of rectangle 3, negative value makes one rect, positive value makes two.
   - **rect3Angle** : Changes rotation of rectangle 3, if it's split into two they will rotate in opposite directions.
   - **rect3Y** : Changes both Y Positions of rect 3.

+#### Interpolation Parameters:
+  - **arcLen** : Appears in relation to the circle Rotation parameter.
+The larger the distance the circle has to turn, the bigger the 'motion' arcs.
+Also changes the width of the inner blade ring during interpolation.

 ### Design Process